You must submit an application if you will be a NEW student at a:

 Where can a non-English speaker receive assistance in their language with questions regarding the My School DC application and lottery?

-The My School DC application is available online in English and Spanish.
+The My School DC application is available in English and Spanish.
 Application guides are available to download in Amharic, Chinese, Vietnamese, and French.
 My School DC Hotline staff are equipped with telephonic interpreters to assist families who are not able to communicate in English with completing their application.
-Call (202) 888-6336 for assistance Monday through Friday, 8 a.m. - 5 p.m.
+Call (202) 888-6336 for assistance Monday through Friday, 8 a.m. - 5 p.m. or email email@example.com.

 DCPS selective high schools and programs have no boundaries and admit students based on specific criteria.
 All students eligible to enroll in grades 9-12 can apply to these schools and programs, based on the schools' admissions rubrics, only some students will be eligible to attend.
 Learn more about what is needed to apply to the selective high schools and programs here.

-DC public charter schools are public, tuition-free, open to all students, and they do not have selective entrance requirements.
+DC public charter schools are public, tuition-free, open to all students, and they do not have selective entrance requirements or geographic attendance zones.
 They offer District families a wide variety of educational choices.
 Public charter schools are independent from DCPS (the traditional public school system).
-The DC Public Charter School Board (DC PCSB) provides oversight, but does not manage, any public charter schools.
+The DC Public Charter School Board (DC PCSB) provides oversight for public charter schools, but does not manage any schools.
 DC PCSB uses a tiering system to rate a public charter school’s academic performance, and places each public charter school in one of three performance tiers: Tier 1 (High Performing), Tier 2 (Mid Performing), and Tier 3 (Low Performing).
-Students complete a My School DC application to request space at participating public charter schools.
+Students complete a My School DC application if they wish to attend a participating public charter school.

 No. Only public schools in Washington, DC are part of My School DC.